survival-lumc/ReviewHaemaMissing/README.md

 covariate data, along with their advantages and disadvantages.
 Furthermore, a systematic review is presented, exploring both contemporary reporting of missing values in major haematological journals, and the methods used for handling them.
-A principle finding was that the method of handling missing data was explicitly specified in a minority of articles (in 76 out of 195 articles reporting missing values, 39%).
+A principal finding was that the method of handling missing data was explicitly specified in a minority of articles (in 76 out of 195 articles reporting missing values, 39%).
 Among these, complete case analysis and the missing